cmhamel/automesh/book/examples/sphere_with_shells/README.md

-# Spheres - Continued
+# Sphere with Shells

-Use the fundamentals learned in the [previous example](../spheres/README.md) to create a more sophisticated example:  Concentric, high-resolution spheres consisting of three materials.
+Use the fundamentals learned in the previous example to create a more sophisticated example:  A high-resolution, three-material model consisting of a sphere with two concentric shells.

 ## Problem Statement